vijju27/ESP-satellite-tracking/README.md

 #include<ESP8266WiFi.h>
 GxEPD2_BW<GxEPD2_154, GxEPD2_154::HEIGHT> display(GxEPD2_154(/*CS=D8*/ SS, /*DC=D3*/ 0, /*RST=D4*/ 2, /*BUSY=D2*/ 4));
 ```
+I'm using a B/W 1.54 inch E-paper display. if you are using other display's make sure to change the above line with your display supported constructor from the examples found in GxEPD2 library.

 ### Variables
 Replace the NORAD ID of the satellite that you want to track. list can be found [here](https://www.n2yo.com/satellites/)
 ```C